Analgesic: Paracetamol (acetaminophen)

-Paracetamol, also known as acetaminophen or APAP, is a medication used to treat pain and fever.
+Paracetamol, also known as acetaminophen, is a medication used to treat pain and fever.
 It is typically used for mild to moderate pain.
 In combination with opioid pain medication, paracetamol is now used for more severe pain such as cancer pain and after surgery.
 It is typically used either by mouth or rectally but is also available intravenously.
 Effects last between two and four hours.
 Paracetamol is classified as a mild analgesic, and is generally safe at recommended doses.

 NSAIDs

-Nonsteroidal anti-inflammatory drugs (usually abbreviated to NSAIDs), are a drug class that groups together drugs that decrease pain and lower fever, and, in higher doses, decrease inflammation.
-The most prominent members of this group of drugs—aspirin, ibuprofen and naproxen, and diclofenac are all available over the counter in most countries.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are a drug class that groups together drugs that decrease pain and lower fever, and, in higher doses, decrease inflammation.
+The most prominent members of this group of drugs—aspirin, ibuprofen, naproxen, and diclofenac—are all available over the counter in most countries.

 COX-2 inhibitors

 These drugs have been derived from NSAIDs.
-The cyclooxygenase enzyme inhibited by NSAIDs was discovered to have at least two different versions: COX1 and COX2.
-Research suggested most of the adverse effects of NSAIDs to be mediated by blocking the COX1 (constitutive) enzyme, with the analgesic effects being mediated by the COX2 (inducible) enzyme.
-Thus, the COX2 inhibitors were developed to inhibit only the COX2 enzyme (traditional NSAIDs block both versions in general).
-These drugs (such as rofecoxib, celecoxib, and etoricoxib) are equally effective analgesics when compared with NSAIDs, but cause less gastrointestinal hemorrhage in particular.
+The cyclooxygenase enzyme inhibited by NSAIDs was discovered to have at least two different versions: COX-1 and COX-2.
+Research suggested most of the adverse effects of NSAdiated by blocking the COX-1 (constitutive) enzyme, with the analgesic effects being mediated by the COX-2 (inducible) enzyme.
+Thus, the COX-2 inhibitors were developed to inhibit only the COX-2 enzyme (traditional NSAIDs block both versions in general).
+These drugs (e.g., rofecoxib, celecoxib, and etoricoxib) are equally effective analgesics when compared with NSAIDs, but cause less gastrointestinal hemorrhage in particular.

 After widespread adoption of the COX-2 inhibitors, it was discovered that most of the drugs in this class increase the risk of cardiovascular events by 40% on average.
 This led to the withdrawal of rofecoxib and valdecoxib, and warnings on others.
 Etoricoxib seems relatively safe, with the risk of thrombotic events similar to that of non-coxib NSAID diclofenac.